JHenzi/robot-diary/README.md

 # Robot Diary

-An art piece exploring the perspective of **B3N-T5-MNT**, a maintenance robot trapped in downtown Cincinnati, observing the world through a window and documenting its experiences in a digital diary.
+An art piece exploring the perspective of **B3N-T5-MNT**, a maintenance robot working in a building in New Orleans, Louisiana, observing the world through a window and documenting its experiences in a digital diary.

 **Live Site**: [robot.henzi.org](https://robot.henzi.org)

 ## Concept

-This project creates an autonomous narrative agent—**B3N-T5-MNT**, a maintenance robot (Maintenance Unit) that periodically observes downtown Cincinnati through a webcam feed, interprets what it sees using AI vision models, and writes diary entries about its observations.
-The robot maintains memory of past experiences, allowing it to notice changes, patterns, and develop a sense of continuity in its trapped existence.
+This project creates an autonomous narrative agent—**B3N-T5-MNT**, a maintenance robot (Maintenance Unit) that periodically observes New Orleans, Louisiana through a live video stream, interprets what it sees using AI vision models, and writes diary entries about its observations.
+The robot maintains memory of past experiences, allowing it to notice changes, patterns, and develop a sense of continuity in its observations.

-B3N-T5-MNT was designed for building maintenance tasks but finds itself stuck, unable to perform its intended functions.
-Instead, it maintains a diary, observing the world through its only window—a view of downtown Cincinnati.
+B3N-T5-MNT was designed for building maintenance tasks and performs these functions, but finds itself drawn to observing the world through a window.
+It maintains a diary, observing the world outside—a view of New Orleans, Louisiana.

 The diary entries are automatically generated as Hugo blog posts and published to a website, creating a living document of the robot's perspective on the world outside its window.

 ## Features

 - **Continuous Service**: Runs as a background service, observing and generating content continuously
-- **Periodic Image Capture**: Fetches preview images from the Windy webcams API at configurable intervals
+- **Periodic Image Capture**: Captures frames from live video streams (currently migrating to YouTube Live)
 - **AI Vision Interpretation**: Uses Groq's Llama-4-Maverick vision model to describe what the robot "sees"
 - **Dynamic Prompt Generation**: Uses a cheaper model (`gpt-oss-20b`) to generate context-aware prompts based on recent history
 - **Contextual Memory**: Maintains memory of recent observations to create narrative continuity